evi1Husky/HugBot/README.md

 ## Features

 - ✨ Free and Open Sauce.
-- 💬 Chatbot conversation memory buffer with token counting and truncation to fit the context window.
+- 💬 Conversation memory buffer with token counting and truncation to fit the chatbot context window.
-- 🛠️ Fully customizeble including system prompt, LLM hyperparameters, prompt tags etc.
+- 🛠️ Fully customizable including system prompt, LLM hyperparameters, prompt tags etc.
 - 🧩 Proper LLM prompt templating using tags and examples provided in model docs and tokenizer configs.
 - 🤖 Preconfigured chatbot models.
-- ⭐️ Works in browsers, Deno and Bun, probably in node too.
+- ⭐️ Works in browsers, Node and Bun.
 - ⚡️ Event driven API with message queue for non-blocking interactions with your bots.
-- 🔥 Modular architecture.
+- 🔥 Modular and extensibe architecture.
 - 📘 All the Typescript typings.
-- 🔮 Support for different AI clients other than HuggingFace free API coming soon, maybe.
+- 🔮 Integration with different AI api providers other than HuggingFace free API coming soon, maybe.

 ## Preconfigured chatbot models